Bortoli22/Metalogue/README.md

 - Create custom mods that can be attached to dialogue and handled in scripts
 - Export scenes or projects as JSON or MM files
 - Import scenes or projects as JSON or MM files
-- Save data to cloud with user account
+- Save data to cloud through user account
-- Settings to customize debug features, name, and more
+- Enable debug features, change username, and more in Settings

 ## MM Internals
 If you were type the following in the editor: